-Did you know that you can use the mini-toolbar in Microsoft Outlook, Word, Excel, PowerPoint, and Access 2007 to quickly format text?
+Did you know that you can use the mini-toolbar in Microsoft Word, Excel, PowerPoint, and Access 2007 and newer to quickly format text?
 Select the text you want to change, and the mini-toolbar appears.
 When you've finished, the mini-toolbar goes away.

 | If you often copy and paste by going to the menu, and clicking through Edit - Copy, Edit - Paste then you'll find it much faster to use keyboard shortcuts

 To Copy, highlight what you'd like to copy, hold the Ctrl key, and press c.
 Release both buttons.

 To Paste, put the cursor where you would like to paste, hold the Ctrl key, and press v.
 Release both buttons.

 | In Microsoft Word, you can hit Ctrl+s to save your work at any time.

 | You've probably noticed that Word completes certain phrases, such as "Best Wishes," before you've finished typing.
 You can customize this list so that Word completes only the phrases you define.
 Select AutoCorrect Options from the Tools menu, then go to the AutoText tab.
 Delete any items you don't want to keep, then add names and phrases that you type often, such as your name, company, or address

 To move to the previous or next word, press Ctrl+Left Arrow or Ctrl+Right Arrow.
 To go to the beginning or end of a document, press Ctrl+Home or Ctrl+End.